The IRS Installment Agreement

 Guaranteed Installment Agreement

-- Owe less than $10,000, (not including interest and penalties);
+- Owe less than $10,000 (not including interest and penalties)

 Streamlined Installment Agreement

-- The tax liability, interest, and penalties do not exceed $50,000;
+- The tax liability, interest, and penalties do not exceed $50,000

-- The proposed payment is equal to or greater than the "minimum acceptable payment" (the minimum acceptable payment is the greater of $25 or the minimum payment amount reached by dividing the tax liability, interest, and penalties by 50)
+The minimum acceptable payment is the greater of $25 or the amount reached by dividing the tax liability, interest, and penalties by 50.

 Partial Payment Installment Agreement

 The IRS will review and verify the information.
-If the taxpayer has assets that can be sold to pay some of the tax debt, the IRS will require the taxpayer to provide additional information.
+If the taxpayer can sell assets to pay some of the tax debt, the IRS will require the taxpayer to provide additional information.

-Non-Streamlined Installment Agreement
+Nonstreamlined Installment Agreement

-If a taxpayer owes $50,000 or more and can make monthly payments to the IRS, a non-streamlined agreement is an option.
-The IRS will not automatically approve this agreement; instead, the taxpayer must negotiate with the IRS.
+A nonstreamlined agreement is an option if a taxpayer owes $50,000 or more and can make monthly installment payments to the IRS.
+The IRS will not automatically approve this agreement.
+The taxpayer must negotiate with the IRS.

 - Payroll deduction